Advertising, PR and Media Design (APRD)

 Grading Basis: Letter Grade

 Introduces students to Design Thinking and the techniques for designing ideas into concepts.
-This course will lead students through the design thinking process of 1) Empathize, 2) Define, 3) Ideate, 4) Concept, 5) Prototype, 6) Test.
-The emphasis will be on the first four steps.
+The course leads students through the design thinking process of 1) Empathize, 2) Define, 3) Ideate, 4) Concept, 5) Prototype, 6) Test.
+Most emphasis is placed on the first four steps.

-Requisites: Requires prerequisite courses of APRD 2005 and APRD 2006 (minimum grade C-).
-Restricted to Strategic Communications (STCM) majors with Media Design (DSN) subplan only.
+Requisites: Requires prerequisite courses of APRD 2005 and APRD 2006 (all with minimum grade C-).
+Restricted to Strategic Communications (STCM) majors with the Creative (CTV) subplan only.

 Grading Basis: Letter Grade

-Building on the fundamentals mastered in APRD 3400 (Concept Design), this course takes design thinking for strategic communication purposes to the next level.
-Students will tackle projects of greater complexity, designing concepts for: mobile applications, social platforms, interactive experiences, and others.
-This class prepares the foundation for - and ladders into - APRD 4600 Media Design Portfolio I.
+Building on the fundamentals mastered in APRD 3400, this course takes design thinking for strategic communication purposes to the next level.
+Students tackle projects of greater complexity, designing concepts for, among others, mobile applications, social platforms, and interactive experiences.
+This class prepares the foundation for - and ladders into - APRD 4600.

 Requisites: Requires prerequisite courses of APRD 2005 and APRD 2006 and APRD 3400 (all minimum grade C-).
-Restricted to Strategic Communication (STCM) majors with Media Design (DSN) subplan only.
+Restricted to Strategic Communication (STCM) majors with the Creative (CTV) subplan only.

-Requisites: Requires prerequisite courses of APRD 2005 and APRD 2006 and APRD 3400 (minimum grade C-).
-Restricted to Strategic Communication (STCM) majors with Media Design (DSN) subplan only.
+Requisites: Requires prerequisite courses of APRD 2005 and APRD 2006 (all with minimum grade C-).
+Restricted to Strategic Communication (STCM) majors.

 Recommended: Prerequisites APRD 3500 or APRD 3001.

-Requisites: Requires prerequisite course of APRD 2005 and APRD 2006 (minimum grade C-).
-Restricted to Strategic Communication (STCM) majors with Media Design (DSN) subplan only.
+Requisites: Requires prerequisite courses of APRD 2005 and APRD 2006 (all with minimum grade C-).
+Restricted to Strategic Communication (STCM) majors with the Creative (CTV) subplan only.

 Grading Basis: Letter Grade